jbangdev/jbang-vscode/README.md

 - If a (.java) script is included in a Maven or Gradle project's hierarchy, right-clicking on the script and selecting `Synchronize JBang` will add the script's parent folder to the project's source path and the JBang dependencies will be added to the project's classpath.
 - Create a new JBang script from an existing template with the `JBang: Create a new script` command.
 - Annotation processors are automatically detected and configured.

+## Preferences
+- `jbang.home`: Specifies the folder path to the JBang directory (not the executable), eg. `~/.sdkman/candidates/jbang/current`.
+On Windows, backslashes must be escaped, eg `C:\\ProgramData\\chocolatey\\lib\\jbang`.
+Used by the `JBang: Create a new script` wizard and the `Run JBang` code lens.
+Useful in case `jbang` is not automatically picked up from the $PATH, for some reason.
+- `jbang.wizard.templates.showDescriptions` : When set to `true` (the default), shows JBang template descriptions in the `JBang: Create a new script` wizard, else hides them.

 ## Installation:
 Continuous Integration builds can be installed from [https://github.com/jbangdev/jbang-vscode/releases/tag/latest](https://github.com/jbangdev/jbang-vscode/releases/tag/latest).
 Download the most recent `jbang-vscode-<version>.vsix` file and install it by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).